inbn/component-gallery/src/content/about.md

 2. **Reusability**: Instead of building something from scratch, reusing something that's already been tried, tested, and proven to work can speed up development.
 3. **A common language**: Design systems can help all teams involved in a project communicate effectively, using a shared set of names for things that everyone understands.

+This website focuses on components over the other aspects of a design system because they're the most visible, tangible elements.

 ### What is a component?

 A component is a single, reusable chunk of a user interface.